 Beta-glucan is a soluble fiber derived from the cell walls of algae, bacteria, fungi, yeast, and plants.
 It is commonly used for its cholesterol-lowering effects.
 There are several human trials supporting the use of beta-glucan for glycemic (blood sugar) control.

-Vanadium -- Vanadium is an essential trace mineral present in the soil and in many foods.
+Vanadium.
+Vanadium is an essential trace mineral present in the soil and in many foods.
 It appears to mimic the action of insulin and, in a number of human studies, vanadyl sulfate (a form of vanadium) has increased insulin sensitivity in those with type 2 diabetes.
 Animal studies and some small human studies also suggest that vanadium may lower blood glucose to normal levels (reducing the need for insulin) in people with diabetes.
 One preliminary clinical study found that people with diabetes using insulin who were given vanadium were able to lower their dose of insulin.
-Vanadium may slow blood clotting, so people who take blood-thinning medication such as warfarin (Coumadin) and aspirin should chck with their doctor before adding vanadium supplements to their regimen.
+Vanadium may slow blood clotting, so people who take blood-thinning medication such as warfarin (Coumadin) and aspirin should check with their doctor before adding vanadium supplements to their regimen.
+People with a history of kidney issues should speak with their doctor before using vanadium supplements.

 Two additional substances that show preliminary evidence to possibly help control blood sugar include:

-- Biotin (a B-complex vitamin) -- pssibly helpful for type 2 diabetes; brewer's yeast is a good source of biotin
+- Biotin (a B-complex vitamin).
+Possibly helpful for type 2 diabetes; brewer's yeast is a good source of biotin.

 Supplements with Cardiovascular Effects